Sheffield Cricket Club

 The Sheffield Cricket Club was founded in the 18th century and soon began to play a key role in the development of cricket in northern England.
 It was the direct forerunner of Yorkshire County Cricket Club and some of the teams fielded by Sheffield were styled Yorkshire.
 Sheffield generally held first-class status, depending on the quality of their opponents, from 1827 to 1855.

 Earliest cricket in Yorkshire

-The earliest known references to cricket in Yorkshire are in 1751.
-These relate to local matches in Sheffield and to a game on or soon after Monday, 5 August at Stanwick, near Richmond, between the Duke of Cleveland's XI and Earl of Northumberland's XI (the same teams had earlier played in Durham and this is Durham's earliest cricket reference).
+The earliest known reference to cricket in Yorkshire is in 1751.
+This relates to a game on or soon after Monday, 5 August at Stanwick, near Richmond, between the Duke of Cleveland's XI and Earl of Northumberland's XI (the same teams had earlier played in Durham and this is Durham's earliest cricket reference).

 It is believed that Sheffield Cricket Club was founded soon after that date and it began to play matches against teams from other northern towns, including some inter-county fixtures.